Karmichael Hunt: Australian Football League (2011–2014)

-Hunt's Australian Football League pre-season competition debut was at Blacktown Olympic Park on 19 February 2011 in front of a crowd of 10,000.
+Hunt's Australian Football League pre-season competition debut was at Blacktown ISP Oval on 19 February 2011 in front of a crowd of 9,447 people.
 Playing at fullback, he was named among the side's best in the three point win against the Sydney Swans while playing on dual Brownlow Medallist Adam Goodes.
 In each of his two first pre-season matches, the second against the Greater Western Sydney Giants, his performance statistics were consistent at six possessions and a tackle.

 His first official AFL game was in the Suns' debut match in round two of the 2011 season against Carlton.
 He kicked his first AFL goal on 28 May 2011 against Geelong at Metricon Stadium.
 In the same match, however, he earned a one-week suspension for head-high contact to Geelong's Nathan Vardy.

 Hunt's promising first season was rewarded by being named on the half-back flank in the Courier Mail 2011 Queensland Team of the Year.
 He followed this up by winning Gold Coast's inaugural Most Improved Player Award at the club's best and fairest awards on 9 September 2011.

 On 5 March 2012, Hunt re-signed with the Gold Coast until 2014, continuing his AFL ambassador role, expressing ambitions to become a midfielder.
 He was elevated to the Gold Coast's leadership group.

-He began his second season solidly, ranking among the 3 best Gold Coast players in terms of clearances in round 3 against Essendon.
+He began his second season solidly, ranking among the three best Gold Coast players in terms of clearances in round 3 against Essendon.
 Hunt had 16 disposals during the match, and received press notice for a "crunching tackle" of Angus Monfries.

 Anyone who has criticised Karmichael Hunt over the journey should be eating their words and should be apologizing to him because, on that performance, he's a bona fide AFL midfielder.